uniwebcms/uniweb-module-builder/docs/websites.md

 For many end users, the Profile websites are very appealing because they are self building, and it is easy to experiment with different templates with only a few clicks.

+Uniweb allows for the creation of custom [profile schemas](schemas.md) and the definition of [relationships](relationships.md) between profiles.

 [Web components](components.md) made for a Profile website must allocate extra effort to ensure that the  components have self-building intelligence so that they respond well to profiles with different amounts of information in them.

 It is also important to provide pre-saved [web themes](webthemes.md) that add an extra layer of personalization to a template so that there are interesting variations in looks even when users choose the same template.